 Tuition benefits for employees, spouses and dependents

-28. Will employees who are laid off be eligible to participate in HR 303: Educational Assistance, during the leave of absence?
+28. Will employees who are laid off be eligible to participate in the HR-303 Educational Assistance and Tuition Reduction program during the leave of absence?

 Yes.
 Employees who are on a paid or unpaid leave of absence are eligible to complete the course in which they were enrolled.

-29. Will spouses and dependents of employees who are laid off be eligible to participate in the HR 309: Tuition Reduction program during the leave of absence?
+29. Will spouses and dependents of employees who are laid off be eligible to participate in the HR-303 Educational Assistance and Tuition Reduction program during the leave of absence?

 Spouses and dependents who are receiving tuition reduction will remain eligible for the reduction through the end of your layoff leave of absence, provided they meet the eligibility requirements of the program and remain on a layoff leave of absence through the beginning of the course in which they are enrolled.
 If the layoff leave of absence ends during the semester, spouses and dependents may complete the semester in which they are enrolled.